-The results are shown in figure 1.
+\textbf{Results: } The results are shown in figure \ref{fig:dynamics-result}.
 Trajectories from the \(u\)-constrained policy have a much higher variance in the \(u\)-direction, with correspondingly lower mutual information.
 Trajectories from the policy without the \(u\)-constraint have approximately equal variance in both directions.
-This illustrates that the use of a learned \(p_\psi(u_t|a_t)\) discriminator is practical on this domain.
-We also observe that the privacy-constrained trajectories are on average further away from the center, and so receive less reward.
-In other words, the policy trades off reward in order to satisfy the privacy constraint.
-We also plot \(I(a_t;u_t)\), first assuming a Gaussian distribution (as is used for the discriminator in training), and then using a nonparametric kernel density estimator, which doesn't assume Gaussianity.
+The policy clearly trades off reward in order to satisfy the privacy constraint, as the constrained trajectories are on average further away from the center.
+We also plot \(I(a_t;u_t)\), first assuming a Gaussian distribution (as is used for the discriminator in training), and then using a kernel density estimator, with no Gaussianity assumption.
 We see that our policy learns to reduce the mutual information under a Gaussian assumption to zero, but the true MI as measured by the KDE starts to increase at later timesteps, as the distribution of \(u\) becomes more non-Gaussian.
-A more flexible density model for \(p(u_t|a_t)\), such as a normalizing flow \cite{papamakariosNormalizingFlowsProbabilistic2019}, could be used to avoid a Gaussian assumption in the density model.